Irina Dunn

 Guy de Maupassant is one of the greatest short story writers of all time and is considered to be a father of the modern short story.
 He also wrote six superb novels.
 He hated war, he hated religion and he adored women, but De Maupassant found little happiness in his short life - the epitaph he wrote for himself was "I have coveted everything and taken pleasure in nothing".

-This talk by well-known literary expert Susannah Fullerton (pictured above) illustrates the genius of this troubled writer and tells the story of his short and turbulent life.
+This talk by well-known literary expert Susannah Fullerton illustrates the genius of this troubled writer and tells the story of his short and turbulent life.

 Time: 6.30pm-10pm, Tuesday 1 February